1. Mbm Engine

 ImGui

 An immediate graphical user interface for C ++ with minimal dependencies.
 It is mainly used for editor. it is available as plugin.
-The flag to use it in Android is USE_IMGUI.
+Supported on Windows (DirectX 9), Linux (OpenGL ES), macOS, and iOS (Metal).
+The flag to use it is -DUSE_IMGUI=1.

 Audio